Codox/status-for-systems/README.md

 1. See [`web/README.md`](./web/README.md) for frontend setup, dependencies, and usage.
 2. See [`server/README.md`](./server/README.md) for backend setup, dependencies, and usage.

+## Contributing
+Contributions are welcome!
+Please read the [CONTRIBUTING](./CONTRIBUTING.md) guide for details on how to contribute to this project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.